 Soviet artist Viktor Harlov

-Soviet artist Viktor Harlov (born August 7, 1949) – People’s Artist of RSFSR, corresponding member of the Russian Academy of Arts, the winner of the RSFSR State Prize of IE Repin for a series of paintings “Rusinovo land”, winner of the Lenin Komsomol Prize (1979).
+Soviet artist Viktor Harlov (born August 7, 1949) – People’s Artist of RSFSR, corresponding member of the Russian Academy of Arts, the winner of the RSFSR State Prize of IE Repin for a series of paintings “Rusinovo land”.
+Besides, he is the winner of the Lenin Komsomol Prize (1979).
 Native of Murmansk region, he studied at the art department of the Kirov Regional Art School.
 In 1976 he graduated from the Faculty of Painting of the Moscow State Art Institute named after VI Surikov (studio of monumental painting, professor K.P.
 Tutevol).
 Works by Soviet artist Viktor Harlov are kept in the State Tretyakov Gallery, the Kirov regional art museum of Vasnetsov, in the vaults of the State Museum and Exhibition Centre ROSIZO (Moscow) and the Directorate of Art Exhibitions of Artists Union of Russia (Moscow), the Institute of Russian realist art (Moscow), as well as in museums and galleries of the former USSR – Irkutsk, Vologda, Izhevsk, Pavlodar, Syktyvkar, Murmansk, Lvov (Ukraine), Kaliningrad, Chuguev (Ukraine).

 In 1992, Viktor Harlov painted “Assumption of the Virgin” in the Assumption Cathedral of Vyatsk Holy Trifonov monastery.
 He took part in the reconstruction of the paintings of Christ the Savior in Moscow.
 In 1985-87 he was the chairman of Kirov organization of Union Artists.
 Harlov was awarded the gold medal of the Russian Academy of Arts and the Gold Medal of the Russian Artists’ Union.
 Winner of the International Award in the field of fine arts named after A. Plastov.